Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Did two stack problems today.
 One of them I brute forced my way through and got an O(n*m) solution.
 It was find next greater integer.
 The proper way to do it was with a monotonic(linear) stack.
 I need to get better at grasping these stack problems.
 For some reason I am good with graphs, but stacks...noooo... lol.

 Anyways, standard day.
 Tomarrow I will try to get a problem in but I need to go to a concert.

+## Day 14: 09/20/25: Did Bucket Sort Today at Kava bar
+Yesterday I had to go to a concert so I did not get a chance to do a new problem.
+Today I did bucket sort again to make sure I got it down.

+Will probobly do another one before bed.